 Scents & Chemicals

 Just like scents, chemicals in products like laundry detergents, dryer sheets, fabric softeners, and other household cleaners trigger asthma attacks.
 Instead, use natural ingredients like baking soda, lemon, and vinegar to create safe cleaners for your family.
-If you do use any chemicals, make sure the area is well ventilated and store away from living areas.
+If you do use any chemicals, make sure the area is well ventilated and store away from living spaces.

 Dust mites hide in the crooks and corners of rooms and also in baubles and ornaments that adorn shelves or tables.
-To help control allergy inducing dust mites, limit the number of objects displayed around your home.
+To help control allergy-inducing dust mites, limit the number of objects displayed around your home.
 Unless you clean daily, dust accumulates quickly in these small objects and provokes asthma attacks.

 Gas & Smoke

 Tobacco smoke creates a plethora of health hazards including asthma attacks.
 Do not let anyone smoke in your home because second-hand smoke is just as dangerous as smoking yourself, especially if you suffer from asthma.
-Also, smoke from wood burning fireplaces affects asthma sufferers.
+Also, smoke from wood-burning fireplaces affects asthma sufferers.

 If not properly cared for, house plants trigger asthma attacks.
-Make sure you don’t over water and dump any stagnant water that remains in saucers underneath the planters because mold grows there.
+Make sure you don’t overwater and dump any stagnant water that remains in saucers underneath the planters because mold grows there.
 Remember, water only when necessary and empty the trays under the pots once the water drains.

 Insect droppings trigger asthma attacks, especially those from cockroaches.
 Vacuum and sweep every couple of days in areas where crumbs accumulate.
 Don’t let water stand in your sink either; water draws these bugs.
 Use roach traps or gels to prevent infestations but stay away from aerosols as spray mists trigger asthma symptoms.